MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/delete-odfb-lists.md

 > [!IMPORTANT]
 > Do not run this script on OneDrive for Business accounts for active users that are still in the organization.

+## DeleteODBLists script
+Copy the contents below and paste them into a text file.
+Save the file as DeleteODBLists.ps1.

 ```powershell
 #DeleteODBLists
 #Deletes ODB experience settings, stored in several SharePoint Lists